Secchia Institute for Culinary Education

 - Offering a balanced education through theoretical and practical exposure.

-- Assisting with individual placement, job orientation in order to allow a well-adjusted pursuit of career goals, job satisfaction and service to our community.
+- Assisting with individual placement and job orientation in order to allow a well-adjusted pursuit of career goals, and job satisfaction.

 - Occupational education should be made available to those who need, want, and can profit by it.
 The student who is motivated to learn and prepared to succeed, will be the student who does succeed.